Harry Hutchens: Contemporary views on Hutchens

 As a professional sprinter Hutchens often tried to conceal his form, from bookmakers as well as handicappers.
 He rarely ran flat-out.
-The best judges of his greatness were other runners who trained with him.

 British runner Charles Wood (1861–1937) set a world amateur record for 220 yards at 21.6 in 1887.
 Wood told the Otago Witness in 1905 that “I consider that Harry Hutchens of Putney was the best sprinter of all time.
 Only men who could run and had run with Hutchens could understand what a marvel he was.
 I have been doing 10.2 for 100 yards but when running with Hutchens I am lost altogether.
 He could do 9.5 easily, and could smother L.E.
 Myers in the quarter-mile.

 Lon Myers held the American record for 100 yards at 10.0 seconds and was U.S. champion twice.
 Myers sometimes trained with Hutchens and in his biography, claimed that Hutchens was at least 6 yards faster over 100 yards, which would indicate he could run 9.4 seconds for 100 yards.
 James S. Mitchel claimed in 1901 in his book Athletics Giants of the Past that some observers thought Hutchens could run 9.2 seconds.
 Hutchens and Reggie Walker, the 1908 Olympic 100 metres champion shared a coach in Sam Wisdom.
 Walker in 1910 described Hutchens as the "greatest phenomenal sprinter of all time."

 Sam Mussabini (1867–1927) coached the 1924 Olympic 100 metres champion Harold Abrahams.
 As a sprinter, he described Hutchens "as the most brilliant of all time."
 He believed that Hutchens was capable of running 29 seconds for 300 yards if he had specially trained for the event.

 Guy Butler won a gold medal in the 4 × 400 m relay at the 1920 Summer Olympics.
 He also won Olympic silver and bronze medals in the individual 400 metres in 1920 and 1924.
 Butler set an amateur world best record of 30.6 seconds for 300 yards in 1926.
 He claimed in his book Athletics and Training (1938) that Hutchens was the equal of Jesse Owens.
 Hutchens was described by Harold Abrahams, the 1924 Olympic 100m champion as "the Jesse Owens of his day."
 Owens' best time for 100 yards was 9.4 seconds.